- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

-- Does Gartner rate vendors’ ability to execute an older solution, like SAP ECC (SAP’s decades-old and widely implemented ERP system), the same or similar to a new and non-existant solution simply because they are offered by the same vendor?
+- Does Gartner rate vendors’ ability to execute an older solution, like SAP ECC (SAP’s decades-old and widely implemented ERP system), the same or similar to a new and non-existent solution simply because the same vendor offers them?

 Let us review Gartner’s 2019 Iot MQ.

 Notice the area of this MQ we are focusing on below.